 Space planning solutions can be used to reduce transmission of contagious diseases through social distancing.
-Current guidance for social distancing is six feet.
 Social distancing guidance has been updated to reflect changes made by the CDC.
 Students are required to maintain 6 feet of social distancing while in congregate areas, such as bathrooms, hallways, cafeterias and gymnasiums.
 In the classroom, social distancing may be reduced to a minimum of 3 feet.
 Students must wear cloth face coverings at all times while in the classroom, and should continue to face the same direction to reduce the risk of viral spread.
 If the county moves into the high incidence critical rate for COVID-19, the CDC recommends that middle and high school students be spaced at 6 feet in the classroom setting because of their higher likelihood of viral transmission.
 Adults should continue to maintain 6 feet of distance from other adults and students.